Mart1nSchulz/Schoku/README.md

 ### Summary of Changes
 Looking at speed improvements in terms of low hanging fruit, I found that the malloc'ation of the GridState structures did take up too much time and replaced it by fixed stacks allocated by each thread only once.
 I later learned that the allocation and placement of the GridState data affected primarily the multi-threading performance.
+In particular, allocating a GridState on a different thread will cause memory thrashing (unnessary/unwanted copying between L1 cache lines).
 The hidden single search allowed for removal of repeating calculations, which offered a welcome boost.
 I also made the search cover all hidden singles.
 I pruned the naked set search to skip already found sets and not to look at sets that provide no benefit, e.g. sets covering all of the available cells (N or N-1).
 The guessing code did search all cells, even though it could simply pick the first cell with 2 candidates found.
 Throughout, I also added lookup tables where they were useful.
 Then I integrated the entering loop (for solved cells) with the search for the next naked single.
 This unfortunately involved some additional spaghetti coding techniques in form of labels and gotos.
 I also changed the program to use memory mapped I/O (this relieves the main thread from doing nearly any computations or I/O.
-Later I implemented a triad algorithm that finds and removes per triad candidates that are impossible.
+Later I implemented a triad algorithm that finds and removes per triad candidates (aka LockedCandidates) that are impossible.
 The default bi-value guessing strategy is suboptimal, as it searches guesses by preference always beginning in the same area and picks too easily pairs of bi-values that depend on each other and little else.
 This causes the tree of guesses to grow unnecessarily.
 I used an approach that pays off by reducing the overall number of guesses.
 The key is to find 'balanced' guesses that bisect the set of possible paths.